platiagro/tutorials/README.md

 ## Adding a New Tutorial

 Create a New Markdown File at `codelabs/` (eg. my-new-tutorial.md).<br>
-Tutorials are organized in 3 folders/categories: `platiagro-introduction`, `platiagro-tasks`, and `machine-learning`.
+Tutorials are organized in 3 folders/categories: `platiagro-getting-started`, `platiagro-tasks`, and `machine-learning`.

 Every markdown file starts with the details of the tutorial: